mhmdrfgit/voicetweetproject/README.md

 Profile page contains the details about the user.
 We can update in the emailid, username and the profile picture of the logged in user from profile page.

-# Create Post (logged in users)
+# Create Tweet (logged in users)
-The page will have the forms to be filled to create a new blog.It includes title, content fields and a post button
+The page will have the forms to be filled to create a new blog.It includes title, voice file and a tweet button

-# Update/Delete Post (logged in users)
-On clicking the title of a blog from home page, we can head to blog update or delete.logged in user can update/delete blog post and repost

-# Bulk import (logged in users)
+# Add Comment(logged in users)
-Bulk import page have the field to upload csv file which contains the bulk details about cars.
-From the field we can browse through the folders in computer and select the correct csv file.
-Once clicked on the upload button,the data will be reflected in the home page.
+add comment under the associated tweet

 # Logout